 One weekend I was visiting my sister in Austin.
-We went to see some friends who lived outside of Austin who had four horses on several acres of land.
+We went to see some friends who lived outside of Austin and had four horses on several acres of land.
 Her friend John asked me if I would like to ride one of their horses and I said, “OK if you can find me a nice horse.”
 It had been years since I had ridden a horse.
 He said, “Sure, I have just the horse for you.
 His name is Buckwheat.”
 Buckwheat looked like a nice enough horse.
 My daughter was 5 at the time and she watched her mommy get up on the horse.
 She said, “Mommy, are you going to be ok?”
 “Of course,” I replied.

 I took off on Buckwheat.
 It didn’t take long for me to realize that Buckwheat was in control and I was not.
 He was heading straight for a short mesquite tree.
 You guessed it.
 My horseback ride lasted for about 10 seconds before I was knocked off the horse.
 Thank God I was fine.
 I dusted myself off and walked up to John and asked him why he named his horse Buckwheat.
 He said, “It’s because he bucks.”
-Well, I would have liked to known that beforehand.
-Needless to say I didn’t get back on Buckwheat.
+Well, I would have liked to know that beforehand.
+Needless to say, I didn’t get back on Buckwheat.

-- The school called you and let you know that an inappropriate picture of your daughter has been forwarded around school.
+- The school called you and let you know that an inappropriate picture of your daughter has been forwarded around the school.

 - A friend disappoints you.

 - You get laid off from work.